zyune/broadband-final-ds5110/README.md

 ![proposal](https://user-images.githubusercontent.com/66234261/180064366-1a72e511-5184-481a-af4e-9ed83cb25246.png)

-### Project Plan & Stakeholder
+## Project Plan & Stakeholder

 Roles and Responsabilities

-On this project, [Zheng Yune](https://github.com/zyune) will be working on the backend side and [Evrard Ngabirano](https://github.com/ebibia) on the front end and presentation side.
+On this project, [Zheng Yune](https://github.com/zyune) will be working on the backend side and [Evrard Ngabirano](https://github.com/ebibia) on the front end side and presentation.